-[summary of significant / lecountin Method of depreciation of non- current assets (1) Property, plant and equipment The straight-line method is adopted.
+[Summary of Significant Accounting Policies] 1.
+Method of depreciation of non- (1) Property, plant and equipment current assets The straight-line method is adopted.
 The useful life of principal property, plant and equipment is as follows.
 Buildings in trust 5-69 years Structures in trust 10-53 years Machinery and equipment in trust 10 years Tools, furniture and fixtures in trust 6-15 years (2) Intangible assets The straight-line method is adopted.
-2. Accounting for deferred assets Investment unit issuance costs Depreciated evenly over 3 years.
-Investment corporation bond issuance costs Amortized using the straight-line method over the maturity period.
-3. Standards for revenue and expense recognition (1) Accounting for property taxes For property tax, city planning tax, depreciable asset tax on real estate owned, the accounting is that, of the tax amount assessed and determined, the amount corresponding to the concerned accounting period is expensed as expenses related to the leasing business.
-In connection with the acquisition of real estate, including trust beneficiary interests in real estate, the amount equivalent to real property tax for the initial fiscal year, which was settled with the seller, is not recorded as expenses but included in the cost of acquisition of real estate was 2,041 thousand yen for the previous fiscal period and not applicable for the current fiscal period.
+2. Accounting for deferred assets (1) Investment unit issuance costs Depreciated evenly over 3 years.
+(2) Investment corporation bond issuance costs Amortized using the straight-line method over the maturity period.
+3. Standards for revenue and Accounting for property taxes expense recognition For property tax, city planning tax, depreciable asset tax on real estate owned, the accounting is that, of the tax amount assessed and determined, the amount corresponding to the concerned accounting period is expensed as expenses related to the leasing business.
+In connection with the acquisition of real estate, including trust beneficiary interests in real estate, the amount equivalent to real property tax for the initial fiscal year, which was settled with the seller, is not recorded as expenses but included in the cost of acquisition of the concerned real estate.
+The amount equivalent to property tax included in the cost of acquisition of real estate was 2,041 thousand yen for the previous fiscal period and not applicable for the current fiscal period.